Why the UK Won't Tax Wealth

 What progressive taxation was actually for

-Britain's marginal rates on income now climb steeply through the upper brackets.
+Britain's marginal rates climb steeply.
 A higher-rate taxpayer pays 40% income tax plus 2% National Insurance.
 The £100,000 threshold triggers the 60% tax trap as the personal allowance tapers.
 Higher earners face the additional rate of 45%.
 Most working professionals - doctors, senior engineers, fund managers, lawyers - are paying combined marginal rates of 45-62%.

-A 62% marginal rate on a salaried doctor would, in the original Piketty argument, be the kind of policy that funds the redistribution.
-It is not.
-Most of the tax bill goes to running the state, not to redistribution to the poorest.
+A 62% marginal rate on a salaried doctor would, in the original Piketty argument, fund the redistribution.
+It does not.
+Most of the tax bill goes to running the state.
 And the people who hold the genuinely large stocks of UK wealth pay nothing remotely like 62% on the wealth they hold.

 Why income tax is not enough